-Microsoft is funding a Microsoft Institute for High-Performance Computing at Cornell with annual funding of $400,000, renewable each year for an indefinite period.
+Microsoft funds new high-performance computing institute at CUMicrosoft is funding a Microsoft Institute for High-Performance Computing at Cornell with annual funding of $400,000, renewable each year for an indefinite period.
 The new institute will greatly expand the ability of researchers to work with huge databases of DNA sequences and protein composition and shapes, and explore new software and applications for the analysis of biological information.

 The institute will exist within the Computational Biology Service Unit (CBSU) at Cornell Theory Center (CTC).
 Its work will focus on the development of new software and applications in the Microsoft high-performance computing environment.

 Ron Elber, professor of computer science and director of CBSU, also will be director of the new institute, and it will be managed by CTC senior research associate Jaroslaw Pillardy, who manages CBSU.
 "The support of Microsoft is very much appreciated," Elber said.
 "They have supported us before, but this increased support makes it possible for the CBSU to expand and to do more interesting things and larger things based on new software technology from Microsoft."

 Computational biology embraces the use of computers to simulate biological processes, such as the folding of proteins or the identification of gene function, as well as the management of large databases of biological information, an area known as bioinformatics.
 Biologists have created huge databases of DNA sequences and protein composition and shapes.
 To compare a sample with everything in these databases on an ordinary computer could take about a month, according to Pillardy, but a high-performance computer cluster like those operated by CTC can do it in minutes.